On Mar, 3 2020

 Heat maps essentially tell e-merchants how visitors interact with their site.
 From this, e-merchants can determine which website elements appeal to visitors, and which are not as useful.

 Another key metric is cart abandonment.
 Find out how many customers make it to check out but leave before completing the purchase.
-E-merchants can track cart abandonment and automate emails, SMS, and Facebook messages to bring customers back to complete the purchase.
+E-merchants can track cart abandonment and automate emails, SMS, and Funnels to bring customers back to complete the purchase.

 Similarly, e-merchants can gather data by simply speaking with customers.
 Conduct surveys and encourage customers to write testimonials or reviews.
 Read through customer queries and analyze their conversations with support services.